 9 Ways to Keep Food from Sticking to Your Pans

-For example, when cleaning cooking utensils it’s easy to find oils or food residues that stick to your pans.
+For example, when cleaning cooking utensils it’s easy to find oil or food residues that harden onto your pans.

-There’s nothing worse than spending a lot of time carefully preparing a dish only to find that your food is stuck to the pan in the end.
+There’s nothing worse than spending a lot of time carefully preparing a dish only to find that you couldn’t keep food from sticking to your pans.

-To help you avoid some of these inconveniences, today we want to share nine interesting tricks to help you avoid that sticky food.
+To help you avoid some of these inconveniences, today we want to share nine interesting tricks to help you avoid those sticky situations.

-Pour a little oil in your pan, spread it around with a paper towel, and make sure that you’ve covered any areas that food is likely to stick to.
+Pour a little oil in your pan, spread it around with a paper towel, and make sure that you’ve covered all areas that food is likely to stick to.

 Pots and pans made with aluminum tend to get more food stuck to them because of the porous material.

-To prevent this problem, spread a thin layer of sunflower oil in your pot, add a little salt, and ensure it’s distributed across the surface.
+To prevent this problem, spread a thin layer of sunflower oil on your pot, add a little salt, and ensure it’s distributed across the surface.